 Support of Windows 10 Ends Today.
 Enroll in ESU Program Now to Keep Using It

 Microsoft had announced the EOL date of Windows 10 as early as the time we published the article Official: Windows 10’s End of Life(EOL) Date.
 Now, the day has come.
 Tomorrow, you will no longer recieve any security updates for Windows 10, unless you enroll in the Extended Security Updates(ESU) program.
-According to feedback from communities like Reddit, joining the ESU program is “as easy as two clicks”.
-We understand there must be a reason why you prefer to stay on Windows 10 rather than upgrade to Windows 11.
-That’s why we recommend joining the ESU program now. ...
+There are three ways to enroll — two of them are free.
+Microsoft 365 users can get one year of ESU at no extra cost by enabling Windows Backup to OneDrive.
+If you’re not a M365 subscriber, you can either redeem 1,000 Microsoft Rewards points or pay $30.
+See our earlier analysis on whether paying $30 for ESU makes sense. ...

 A perk to Microsoft 365 users: free Windows 10 Extended Security Updates (ESU) for one year